KirillosTY/Course-Overview-System/Documentation/Manual.md

 ## Study settings

-Study settings allows you to make specific choises to what you wish to see in the studying timer. pressing save sets the defaults for the timer.
+Study settings allows you to make specific choises to what you wish to see in the studying timer.
+Pessing save sets the defaults for the timer.

 ![studyset](https://github.com/KirillosTY/Course-Overview-System/blob/70a100f37b0efd8ca2bef58922deba15c53bd424/Documentation/Kuvat/BasicUIStartsettings.png)